YolandaCooper2505626/sol./README.md

 Updated styling and themes - build 571
 Updated dependencies to latest versions - 1000
 Updated version number - update 12
+Updated README with new instructions - update 29